jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Tools being levers of power, how we use our tools being our true philosophy, and main characters having a limited shelf-life, are the facts those who sell themselves, their ideology, and their tools as being the eternal single source of truth that will solve all your problems, don't like.

-## Mixed Ideological Politics Come By Ending Stories
+## Conclusions Bring Mixed Ideological Politics

 Despite the emotions over gender pronouns, what to call Christmas, and other culture wars content, today's fiery politics is about resources.
 Try to support many gender pronouns while wearing a t-shirt that says shut down all universities.
 Try going to a Trump rally with a sign that says "end the oil age".

-You won't be welcomed in either group for the same reason wrestlers can't punch each other in the face.
+You won't be welcomed in either group for the same reason boxers can't choke each other.
 Because at the end of the day, people aren't ideologies.
 They are biological beings that need food, water, shelter and therefore have bills to pay, and thus need someone to buy the techniques and tools they know how to use.

-Like the stepmother, there is thus a divide between personas and actions.
-Religious Conservatives who find little time for charity, and environmental Progressives who fly around the world need something to obscure their hypocracy.
-They use each other to give a distracting performance.
+Like the stepmother, there is a growing divide between personas and actions in politics.
+Religious Conservatives find little time for charity, and environmental Progressives who fly around the world need something to obscure their hypocracy.
+They use each other and give a spectacular performance.
 Ideologues only talk about things like justice, liberty, history, culture to appeal to their audience's personal tastes.
 In reality they only want to close a sale on their aging selection of tools.

 The giveaway is the lack of conclusions.